 Given its typically short nature, flash fiction stories don’t allow the author or reader to explore common story elements like a character’s background, complex world-building, or character development.

-Still, great flash fiction incorporates an entire story with beginning, middle, and end into a concise and easy-to-read narrative.
+A complete story, even for flash fiction has a beginning, middle, and end unified into a concise and easy-to-read narrative.

 Readers get to know the protagonist and events in their life in a matter of paragraphs.